lucas-santoni/blog.geographer.fr/content/missing-pelican-plugins-guide.md

 ## The signals

-In order to associate an event (something like *an article has been read*) to an actual hook function, we use Pelican's signals API.
+In order to associate an event to an actual hook function, we use Pelican's signals API.
 Pelican emits signals at each step of the build process, so we just subscribe to these signals and wait for our functions to be called.

 Take a look at [the documentation]() for a complete list of signals.
 Each signals is associated with arguments.
 These are the arguments your hook functions **must** receive.
 Hook function signatures are strictly enforced by the caller (Pelican's core) and must be respected.

-Here are signals that are often used:
+Here are signals that are often used, associated with example plugins:

 **`initialized`**

-Happens on Pelican's startup.
-Nothing has happened yet.
+Pelican's startup: nothing has happened yet.

 **`get_generators`**